Table of Contents

 Bryce Canyon’s otherworldly landscape led to its designation as a national monument in 1923 by President Warren G. Harding.
 The following year, it became a national park, thanks to the efforts of local residents, conservationists, and the National Park Service.
 Today, it encompasses over 35,000 acres of land.

-The Bryce Canyon Visitor Center is the perfect place to start your exploration of Bryce Canyon National Park.
+The Bryce Canyon Visitor Center is the perfect place to start your itinerary in Bryce Canyon National Park.

-As you approached the park, you’ll catch glimpses of the stunning scenery that awaits you.
+As you approach the park, you’ll catch glimpses of the stunning scenery that awaits you.
 Your road trip to Bryce Canyon National Park should include a stop at the Visitor Center.
 Heading to the park’s visitor center, you will learn more about the geology, flora, and fauna of Bryce Canyon.
-We stopped at the Visitor’s Center to get a map of the park.
+We stopped at the visitor center to get a map of the park.

 Families with children can participate in the Junior Ranger Program, available at the visitor center.
 Kids can pick up activity booklets and complete various educational activities to earn a Junior Ranger badge and certificate.
 It’s a fun and educational way for children to connect with the park.